jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/ArraysMemoryLayout/task.md

 void f(int* p, size_t size);
 ```

-In C++ code, you can also often find alternative encoding.
+In C++ code, you can also often find alternative encodings.
-Same function can be encoded as a function with two arguments
+The same function can be encoded as a function with two different
-of different kind:
+types of arguments:
 * a pointer to the first element, and
-* a pointer to the __one past the last element of the array__.
+* a pointer to __one element past the last element of the array__.

 ```c++
 void g(int* begin, int* end);